-3.4.
-Abstract and Keywords
+3.4 Guideline for Writing Abstract and Keywords

 Abstract should be stand alone, means that no citation to references, tables, and figures in abstract.
+This abstract should provide at least of "short background", thus clear "objective of paper", followed by the "short method used in this study", then "brief summary of results or finding (not discussion)".
 Consider it the advertisement of your article.
 Abstract should tell the prospective reader what you did and highlight the key findings.
 Avoid using technical jargon and uncommon abbreviations.
-You must be accurate, brief, clear and specific.
+You must be accurate, brief, clear, and specific.
 Use words which reflect the precise meaning, Abstract should be precise and honest.
 Please follow word limitations (100-300 words).

 Keywords are the labels of your manuscript and critical to correct indexing and searching.
 Therefore the keywords should represent the content and highlight of your article.
 Use only those abbreviations that are firmly established in the field. e.g. DNA.
-Each words/phrase in keyword should be separated by a semicolon (;), not a comma (,).
+Each words/phrase in keyword should be separated by a semicolon (;), NOT a comma (,).

-3.5.
-Introduction
+3.5 Guideline for Writing Introduction

 In Introduction, Authors should state the objectives of the work at the end of introduction section.
-Before the objective, Authors should provide an adequate background, and very short literature survey in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
+Before the objective, Authors should provide an adequate background, and very short literatures survey in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
 Avoid a detailed literature survey or a summary of the results.
-Do not describe literature survey as author by author, but should be presented as group per method or topic reviewed which refers to some literatures.
+DO NOT describe literature survey as author by author, but should be presented as group per method or topic reviewed which refers to some literatures.

-In brief, Introduction section should contain (Sub-sequentially): general background; short literature review or state of the art previous research that justify the novelty and to show the scientific merit or novelties; gap analysis or novelty statement and why this research is important; and objectives of this article.
+In brief, Introduction section should contain (Sub-sequentially): general background (max. one paragraph); short literature reviews or state of the art previous researches that justify the novelty and to show the scientific merit or novelties; thus gap analysis or novelty statement (why this research is important and what is scientific merit of this research compared to previous research stated in the state of the art); and objectives of this article.